What Will a Good Investment Adviser Do for Me?

 - A combination of fees and commissions

-Always ask an investment advisor for a clear explanation of how they are compensated.
-The best advisor will give you a plain English explanation that you can understand.
-Every investment advisor is also required to provide you a disclosure document called an ADV PART TWO.
-This document discloses their compensation formulas and any potential conflicts of interest.
+Always ask investment advisers for a clear explanation of how they are compensated.
+Every investment adviser is also required to provide you with a disclosure document, drawn up in accordance with requirements of the Securities and Exchange Commission (SEC).
+Officially called the Uniform Application for Investment Adviser Registration and Report by Exempt Reporting Adviser, it includes a section, known as Form ADV Part 2, that discloses their compensation formulas and any potential conflicts of interest.